PatMilk96/DigitalRainBlog/_posts/2024-03-22-digital-rain-cpp.md

 **DigitalRain.cpp**

 This is the file where all the magic happens.
 Here I initialize my default Rain object along with any setters, and my custom functions.
-The key functions here are the *GoToXY()* which allows me to go to a certain X and Y coordinate on the screen to print a character in that exact position *SetSpeed()* function that finds how many objects are being initialized for the current window size and sets the appropriate speed, *GenerateRandomChars()* that uses a rand() function to generate a vector of random characters, *ReturnRand()* that I can call to return two integers so I can set a different random speed to a droplet once it has reached the end, *BottomReachedFunction()* that that starts removing characters from the tail end of the droplet and once all are removed it populates the vector with new characters, *Init()* that removes the cursor and then populates a vector of objects with my Rain droplets, finally we have the *Print()* function that prints out the vetors of characters from my droplets.
+The key functions here are the *GoToXY()* which allows me to go to a certain X and Y coordinate on the screen to print a character in that exact position *SetSpeed()* function finds how many objects are being initialized for the current window size and sets the appropriate speed, *GenerateRandomChars()* that uses a rand() function to generate a vector of random characters, *ReturnRand()* that I can call to return two integers so I can set a different random speed to a droplet once it has reached the end, *BottomReachedFunction()* that that starts removing characters from the tail end of the droplet and once all are removed it populates the vector with new characters, *Init()* that removes the cursor and then populates a vector of objects with my Rain droplets, finally we have the *Print()* function that prints out the vectors of characters from my droplets.

 **DigitalRain.h**